Perchitti/rails-project/README.md

 cd into rails-travel-app directory
 Run bundle install to install gems
 Run rake db:migrate
-Run rake db:seed
+To start the server, run rails s
-To start the server, run rails s OR thin start --ssl In your browser, go to https://localserver:3000
+In your browser, go to https://localserver:3000